fagan2888/nasa-access-17/publications_and_presentations.md

 1. 2019 Pangeo Community Meeting: Organized and hosted by team members Arendt, Hamman, Henderson, Tan, and Fatland.
 1. 2019 ESDSWG: Attended by team members Arendt and Hamman.
 1. 2019 UW Hackweeks (Ocean, Geo): Organized by team members Arendt, Tan, and Henderson and incorporating elements from this project.
+1. 2019 AGU Fall Meeting: Pangeo - Hands on with JupyterHub and Open-Source Python Tools for Scalable Analysis of Big Data in the Geosciences (SCIWS12) hosted by Scott Henderson, Amanda Tan Lehr, Joe Hamman, and Jessica Scheick.
+1. 2020 SciPy: Xarray Tutorial, Hamman, J., R, Abernathey, S. Hoyer, and D. Cherian.
+1. 2020 NASA ML4EO Workshop: Attended by J. Hamman.